ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/ai/send`

-Send
+Run an AI action

-Runs one AI action: the profile bound to &#x60;actionType&#x60; (falling back to the &#x60;Default&#x60; slot) is dispatched against a single-message history.
-Nothing is persisted - no thread, no title generation, no storage writes.
+Runs one AI action and returns the whole answer as a single JSON document.
+The model is the profile bound to &#x60;actionType&#x60;, falling back to the &#x60;Default&#x60; assignment slot, so this operation accepts no &#x60;profileId&#x60; of its own.
+Nothing is persisted - no thread is opened, no message is stored and no title is generated - which makes it the one to use for a stand-alone completion rather than for a conversation. &#x60;entityId&#x60; and &#x60;contextEntityId&#x60; set the scope of the round, which decides the workspace context and the custom MCP servers it may reach.
+For a conversation that keeps its history, use &#x60;POST api/2.0/ai/ai/send-with-stream&#x60; instead.

 #### Parameters